Probate Q&A Series

 When someone dies owning real property with a mortgage or deed of trust, heirs inherit the property subject to any debt secured by it.
 In North Carolina, the foreclosure process generally continues even after the owner’s death.
 That means heirs step into the decedent’s shoes and must act quickly to protect their interests.

 First, heirs may choose to accept or disclaim the inheritance.
 Under North Carolina General Statute §28A-12.1, an heir can disclaim all or part of an interest in real property by filing a written disclaimer in the clerk’s office of the county where the property lies.
-A valid disclaimer prevents the heir from taking title and from liability for the mortgage debt, but it also bars any future claim to the property.
+A valid disclaimer prevents the heir from taking title and from personal liability on the mortgage debt if the heir was not otherwise liable for it, but it also bars any future claim to the property.
 (G.S.
 28A-12.1).

 If an heir accepts the property, they face two main paths to avoid losing it to foreclosure: